Coutt's Sailors Home

-Coutt's Sailors Home is a heritage-listed former sailor's home, health clinic, government office building and now residence at 16 Bond Street, Newcastle, City of Newcastle, New South Wales, Australia.
+Coutt's Sailors Home is a heritage-listed former sailor's home, health clinic, government office building and now residence at 16 Bond Street, Newcastle, New South Wales, Australia.
 It was designed by George Brown and built in 1882 by Robert Muirhead.
 It is also known as Coutt's Sailors Rest Home.
 It was added to the New South Wales State Heritage Register on 22 March 2011.